Wondering how to transition to the toddler bed?

 Never use bedtime to discipline your child, otherwise they will associate bedtime with being punished.
 This could lead to a tantrum every time bedtime approaches.

 It may take some time to figure out what works for your toddler.
 While Artie was adjusting to his new bed there were times he wanted to be rocked, times he wanted to sleep with an extra stuffed animal, and there were even times he fell asleep on the floor.

 This is a huge change for your child so you may have to bend the rules a little while they learn to sleep in their new bed.

 Don’t Give Up!

-If you enjoyed these tips for transitioning to the toddler bed, you can find more Toddler Tips here!
+If you enjoyed these tips, you can find more Toddler Tips here!